 If you are worried about memory loss, you may want to read our information about dementia.

 The internet has many benefits, from increasing your independence to helping with your physical and mental health.
+It is also a great way of connecting with others, especially if you are unable to go out or if they do not live close to you.
 But finding your way around the web can be a little daunting if you are new to it.
 Below are links to some useful information and easy to follow guides to help you build your confidence.

 Help for beginners to get online